These podcasts require flash. Please install from this link if you are having any problems:

 Should social science researchers embrace social media and, if they do, what are the implications for our methods and practice?
 Gareth Morrell from NatCen Social Research talks to Chris Garrington about the NCRM-funded network exploring this question.
 Find out more about the network on the 'Blurring the boundaries' project website.

 Small area estimation methodologies are widely used across a variety of disciplines and there is growing interest and demand from policy makers in making more effective use of them.
 Adam Whitworth from the University of Sheffield talks to Chris Garrington about the NCRM-funded network set up to try to improve consensus and increase understanding in this important area.
-Find out more about the network on the 'Evaluating and improving small area estimation methods' project website.
+Read a methodological review paper 'Evaluations and improvements in small area estimation methodologies' by Whitworth et al or find out more about the network on the 'Evaluating and improving small area estimation methods' project website.